dfield007/genome_wide_clines/README.md

 ## Scripts

-Analyses and figures for main text and supplementary materials are conducted in a series of R markdown scripts contained in `genome_wide_clines/Rmarkdown`:
+Analyses and figures for main text and supplementary materials are conducted in a series of R markdown scripts contained in main folder of _https://github.com/dfield007/genome_wide_clines_

 - FastClines_Amajus_main.Rmd
 - FastClines_Amajus_RNAseq.Rmd